jobjo/popper/docs/tutorial.md

   (pps ppx_deriving.show ppx_deriving.ord ppx_deriving_popper)))
 ```

-Here's a first example of how to define a simple unit test, verifying that
+As an example, here is a simple unit test that verifies that
-that the function `List.rev` behaves as expected.
-At least when applied on
+that the function `List.rev` behaves as expected when applied with
-the list of integers `[1; 2; 3]`.
+the list `[1; 2; 3]`:

 ```ocaml
 open Popper